The "I Cease Resistance"

 Leaflet 37-J-6

 37-J-6 is identical to 8J6 on the front, but in a smaller 8 x 11.5-inch size.
 It was called a "Luzon Special" and was requested by a Major Anderson on 17 February 1945 to target desperate Japanese when their positions were discovered.
 The data sheet says it was to be used against troops in Argo, Pongpong, and Pugo areas.
 The data sheet adds that the text is the same as standard safe Conduct Pass 1(c)-J-1.
 The data sheet suggests that leaflet 38-J-6 be used before this one.
+"These will be used when the position of the Nips becomes desperate--not before.
+Suggest use of leaflet 38-J-6 before using this one."
 The tactical leaflet is all text on the back.
 It says in part:

 To the Gallant Japanese Soldiers of Luzon: